 Khajuraho-Dance-Festival

 Held in February every year Khajuraho Dance Festival presents a sight to behold.
 Reckoned as most popular dance festivals, the event grabs the attention of tourists planning a holiday in India.
-The gala celebrates the traditional forms against the backdrop of the UNESCO World Heritage Sites.
-Performers from all over the world display their talent in front of innumerable spectators.
+T

 Dating back to 1975, the fiesta has now become the most anticipated cultural events in India.
 Offering an ideal platform to cherish the glamour of Indian dance, traditions and music, the Khajuraho Dance Festival spellbinds the audience.